 Please contact us first, if you are not satisfied with our response and tell us why.
 If you are still not satisfied with our decision you can request an Internal Review.
 The Department will respond within 20 working days to a request for an internal review.

-If you are not satisfied after the Internal Review, you can request a review by the Information Commissioner, on their website at www.ico.org.uk/foicomplaints or in writing including copies of all relevant correspondence.
+f you are not satisfied after the Internal Review, you can request a review by the Information Commissioner, on their website at www.ico.org.uk/foicomplaints or in writing including copies of all relevant correspondence.

 In accordance with the Cabinet Office Office Section 45 Code of Practice, the Department publishes management information relating to its performance in complying with the Freedom of Information Act.
 The management information for the current year is available at Management Information on Freedom of Information Compliance.